pulsar-edit/documentation/docs/developing-for-pulsar/publishing.md

 <!-- TODO: Rewrite this Section once Authentication Information is Public -->

-If this is the first package you are publishing, the `pulsar -p publish` command may prompt you for your GitHub username and password.
-If you have two-factor authentication enabled, use a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) in lieu of a password.
-This is required to publish and you only need to enter this information the first time you publish.
-The credentials are stored securely in your [keychain](<https://en.wikipedia.org/wiki/Keychain_(software)>) once you login.
+If this is the first package you are publishing, the `pulsar -p publish` command may prompt you to authenticate.

 Your package is now published and available on Pulsar Package Repository.
 Head on over to `https://web.pulsar-edit.dev/packages/your-package-name` to see your